 100. Digitalization is sweeping the planet - changing our economy, society, institutions and even our humanity.
-However, this does not always happen in an inclusive, equitable or sustainable manner.
-The High-level Panel on Digital Cooperation (2019) reports that the digital transformation has implications for all 17 Sustainable Development Goals and their 169 targets,39 while the World Economic Forum (2018) estimates that artificial intelligence alone has over 80 different applications for the environment, including through transforming traditional sectors and systems to address climate change, protect biodiversity and bolster human well-being.
+But this is not always happening in an inclusive, equitable or sustainable manner.
+The High-level Panel on Digital Cooperation (2019) reports that the digital transformation has implications for all 17 Sustainable Development Goals and their 169 targets,38 while the World Economic Forum (2018) estimates that artificial intelligence alone has over 80 different applications for the environment, including through transforming traditional sectors and systems to address climate change, protect biodiversity and bolster human well-being.